MC Championship

-MC Championship (MCC) is a Minecraft YouTuber tournament organised by YouTuber Scott Major (known online as Smajor1995 or Dangthatsalongname) and Minecraft collective Noxcrew.
+MC Championship (MCC) is a Minecraft YouTuber tournament organized by YouTuber Scott Major (known online as Smajor1995 or Dangthatsalongname) and Minecraft collective Noxcrew.
 Ten teams of four compete in a series of Minecraft minigames.
 The tournament began its first season on 17 November 2019.
-Its fifth and current season began on 3 May 2025.
+Its sixth season and current season began on 14 February 2026.

 Gameplay

 The event features ten teams of four players, each composed of a rotating cast of established content creators, competing in each iteration of the tournament.
 They face off in eight minigames that test a variety of core skills in Minecraft, such as combat, parkour, survival, and teamwork.
 Teams win coins for their performance in each minigame.

 At the end of the event, the two teams with the most coins duel in Dodgebolt, a best-of-five archery game that determines the winner of the event.